cayennes/wanikani-minder/README.md

-# TODO: give this project a name
+# WaniKani Minder

-This is currently a beeminder/wanikani integration and I expect it to include other beeminder related or similar things in the future/  It has been named things overly specific and overly general in the past.
+This is a Beeminder/WaniKani integration

 ## Development